LydiaAA12/Handwritten-OCR-for-Ancient-Geez-Numerals/README.md

 increase the classification accuracy of our model.
 This makes our system ca- pable of accommodating different hand writings.
 Currently, we are developing a web-based application to deploy our algorithm.
-Therefore, in the future we would like to finish the application and make the system available to the users.
+Therefore, in the future we would like to finish the application and make the system available to users.
-9